fong31h/fong31h.github.io/_posts/2023-10-12-first-real-post.md

 ![Neurons](/assets/images/neurons.png)

-Each neuron is receiving all three inputs, but two are being zeroed out by the weights, so each neuron only represents one section of the input.
-A bias of .5 is being added so that these neurons will only activate if they exceed that.
+Each neuron is receiving all three inputs, but two are being zeroed out by the weights, so each neuron only represents one section of the input (in this case, one body part) A bias of .5 is being subtracted so that these neurons will only activate if they exceed that.
+Remember, the purpose of the bias is to add a minimum level that must be reached for the neuron to activate.
+This way, the neuron is protected from activation from input that is not sufficiently important.
+In the context of this problem, the function of neuron_3_tail bias could be to filter out animals that have a small tail, like a bear, but don't fit in a category with a cat, or a monkey.

+It's also important to note that I'm setting the weights and biases by hand.
+I'm choosing arbitrary values just to demonstrate the funcionality of a neuron, these numbers don't really mean anything.

 Now we want to run our network.
 To choose the output, I’ve created a simple process that chooses based on how many neurons activated.